muratk5n/thirdwave/en/README.md

 ---

 Sarkozy started that whole wave didn't he?
-He used to say he wld clean out trouble immigrant neighborhoods "a la Kärcher".
+He used to say he wld clean out immigrant neighborhoods "a la Kärcher".
 Added bonus, Kärcher (with umlaut!)  is a German name / brand which made the whole comment sound even badder.
 Boo.
 Scary German word from Germany.
 The company must have had it by now, I can't blame them.

 "One of the world's leading makers of pressure washers and steam cleaners [Karcher] has formally asked French politicians not to use